Michael Damaskinos: Life and work

 Damaskinos was born in Candia (Herakleion), his father was George Damaskinos.
 According to legend, Damaskinos spent some time living and working in Vrontisi Monastery, where six of his icons were kept until 1800.
-Damaskinos moved to Venice in the 1560s, while he was there he learned miniature painting.
+Damaskinos moved to Venice in the 1560s; while he was there he learned miniature painting.

 He traveled extensively throughout Italy.
 From contracts we know he briefly stayed in Sicily from 1569 to 1571.
 Afterward, he traveled back to Venice.
 He was a member of the Greek Brotherhood of Venice from 1577 to 1582.
 He painted icons for the Greek Orthodox Cathedral of San Giorgio dei Greci in Venice.
-He tried to become a member of the council of the confraternity.
-He was unsuccessful.
+He tried to become a member of the council of the confraternity, but was unsuccessful.
 During the same period, he worked for both Catholic institutions and executed private commissions.